List of Making Fiends characters: Marion

-Marion is a periwinkle, overweight schoolgirl who sits next to Charlotte and talks quietly.
-She is friends with Malachi and the other classmates.
-She has been planning an escape from Clamburg to Canada for years, and tries to in one episode before being stopped by one of Vendetta's fiends; because of this, she has formed a fascination with mining.
+Marion is a medium overweight turquoise girl who sits next to Charlotte and talks quietly.
+She is friends with Malachi and the other classmates (except for Charlotte and Vendetta).
+She has been planning an escape to Canada for years, and tries to in at least one episode before being stopped by one of Vendetta's fiends; because of this, she has formed a fascination with mining.
 She also collects glass animals.
-She flees at any sign of danger.
-She despises Vendetta for the most part, going as far as hanging pictures of Vendetta on her wall and crossing her out.
-Marion plays the triangle at times.
+She hates Charlotte because of her cheerfulness and when she gets mad, she screams and flees at any sign of danger.
+She absolutely hates Vendetta for the most part, going as far as hanging pictures of Vendetta on her wall and crossing her out.
+Marion plays the triangle in Charlotte's marching band.
 When she became best friends with Vendetta, she was blinded of all the power and tried to destroy Charlotte with a fiend she created on her own.
+And after her own house got destroyed, she moves into Charlotte's house, crying even louder.
+Her voice is more high-pitched than Charlotte.
+She is definitely not like all the others in Clamburg.
+She is timid, fearful, and most of all, cowardly.
+According to the Making Fiends web series DVD commentary, she has a crush on Marvin.
 She is voiced by Amy Winfrey.

 Maggie

 Maggie is a teal blue schoolgirl.
 She is always depressed because she has lost all hope due to Vendetta's fiends.
 She is convinced that she cannot change anything.
 She spends her free time writing poems.
 Her poems, much like her school projects, are about dismal topics.
 Although she fears Vendetta, she loathes Charlotte for being so happy.
 As revealed in the episode "Parents", her father is Mr. Onion Man.
-In the web series, she is voiced by Amy Winfrey.
-In the TV series, she is voiced by Madellaine Paxson.
+She is voiced by Amy Winfrey, although she is voiced by Madellaine Paxson, one of the writers for the series, in “No Singing”.